Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 And also, why the other reason I love to interview them is because I think it’s important for me to make stroke survivors aware that they should become available for these types of studies so that they can allow this type of work to be done so that others who come after us benefit from that work, because we’ve benefited from the work that other people have done before us.

 Bill Gasiamis 40:06

-So I think it’s really important that community is one.
+So I think it’s really important that the community is one.
 And we all benefit from that.
 And we all need to work together.
 So you’ve been doing this study now for a little while.
-How long has the study been running this study about, including people with previous physical disabilities in, in understanding how they need to benefit from rehabilitation services after a stroke,
+How long has the study been running this study about, including people with previous physical disabilities, in understanding how they need to benefit from rehabilitation services after a stroke,

 Dr. Eva Mistry 40:36

 which were just getting started.
 And so just next month, and in a couple of weeks, we expect our kind of funding to arrive.
 And so we’ve been kind of working on what we call the study protocol, which is kind of the document that outlines exactly how research is going to be done, and what are the kind of stuff between the can and watch, they need to assess, and at what point, things like that.
 So that’s called the protocol.